-This annually staged elite-level competition is organised around seven meets and takes place in some of the world's most amazing natural water bodies, either freshwater (lake, rowing course, river) or saltwater (sea).
+This annually staged elite-level competition is organised around eleven meets and takes place in some of the world's most amazing natural water bodies, either freshwater (lake, rowing course, river) or saltwater (sea).

 |October 12||Chun'an (CHN)|

 In the beginning (between 1997 and 2006), the World Cup included a whole range of long distances.
 Since 2007, FINA decided to focus the World Cup on the 10km distance only, as a direct consequence of the introduction of the 10km Marathon Swim on the Olympic programme in 2005.
 The former Marathon Swimming World Cup circuit was therefore 'split' in order to create a separate 10km Marathon Swimming World Cup, while races above 10km would then be part of the FINA Open Water Swimming Grand Prix.

 MSWC 2014: Reichert (GER) and Olasz (HUN) win in Hong Kong

 Ninety-three swimmers from 21 countries arrived at the waters edge just few minutes before 8 a.m. today, allowing an hour for swimwear inspection and the application of their numbers and sun block.
 Precisely at 9 a.m. the 51 male competitors entered the 27.5 centigrade water, holding one hand on the start rope for mere seconds before the horn signaled their official start.
 The athletes would be expected to navigate five loops each of 2km.
 A pleasant air temperature of 26 degrees and a light westerly wind made for ideal conditions.

 The 42 women would start five minutes after the men's race following the identical course that was peppered with more than 40 boats and kayaks.

 MSWC 2014: Brazil's Cunha and do Carmo top favourites in Hong Kong